Fish-MIP/FishMIP_NOAA_workshop/README.md

 2. Open a *Terminal* window if you use macOS or Linux.
 If you use Windows, search for *Anaconda Prompt* in the Start menu and open it.

+3. Install `conda-lock` with the following line: `conda install -c conda-forge conda-lock`.

-3. Check the current location of your *Terminal* or *Anaconda Prompt*.
+4. Check the current location of your *Terminal* or *Anaconda Prompt*.
 This should be the only line in this window, which shows the location of your `home` directory, and it should look something like this: `C:/Users/user_name/`.
 If the current location of your window is different to the path from step 1, then navigate to the repository folder.
 You can do this with the `cd` (changing directory) command.
 For example: `cd C:/Users/user_name/Documents/FishMIP_NOAA_workshop`.

-4. Once you are in the repository folder, you will install all `Python` libraries by typing the following command: `conda env create --file conda-lock.yml --name fishmip` and press `Enter`.
+5. Once you are in the repository folder, you will install all `Python` libraries by typing the following command: `conda-lock install --name fishmip conda-lock.yml` and press `Enter`.
 Installation will start and this make take a few minutes.

 5. Finally, you can check that you have installed everything correctly by typing the following: `conda activate fishmip`.
 You should not get any errors or messages if everything has been successful.
 You can now deactivate this environment by typing `conda deactivate`.